mike-ward/Markdown-Edit/README.md

 ## Future

 There a many other features that could be included.
 I'll consider each one carefully.

-For instance, I'll likely not include GitHub syntax unless it (or portions of it) become part of CommonMark.
-Printing?
+- For instance, I'll likely not include GitHub syntax unless it (or portions of it) become part of CommonMark.
+- Printing?
 Not sure.
 I rarely print documents.
-Multiple documents.
+- Multiple documents?
 Probably not.
-I've found tabs require too much, "management.
+I've found tabs require too much, "management".
 Seems like I'm always having to close them.
-Grammar checking?
-That's really useful and I most certainly could use the help.
+- Grammar checking?
+That's useful (If I can find a free engine that is).